An Adjoint Formulation of Energetic Particle Confinement: Conclusions

 An additional simplification was the use of a Lorentz collision operator, which does not account for the slowing down of energetic particles, a quantity of critical interest when assessing the amount of energy deposited by energetic ions into the bulk plasma.
 Despite this limitation, including Lorentz collisions allows for the collisional transport of fast ions to be assessed.
-Thus, while not providing an accurate indication of the escape time for well confined energetic particles, since such particles will likely slow down substantially during their long confinement time, it does provide a means of rapidly assessing particles on direct loss orbits, or those that are directly lost after being collisionally scattered into or out of the trapped particle region.
+Thus, while not providing an accurate indication of the mean escape time for well confined energetic particles, since such particles will likely slow down substantially during their long confinement time, it does provide a means of rapidly assessing particles on direct loss orbits, or those that are directly lost after being collisionally scattered into or out of the trapped particle region.
 The predictions of the present work will thus be most relevant to the outer region of the tokamak, where energetic particles are lost on relatively short time scales.
 Finally, homogeneous plasma profiles and a circularly shaped plasma were assumed in the present work.
-This is done for convenience, where we don't anticipate including more realistic plasma profiles to pose a substantial challenge.
-Furthermore, since PINNs are mesh free, and thus well suited to treating shaped magnetic geometry~\cite{van1995neural, kaltsas2022neural, jang2024grad}, we do not expect the treatment of shaped axisymmetric geometry to pose a major hurdle.
+This was done for convenience, where we anticipate including more realistic plasma profiles to not pose a substantial challenge.
+Furthermore, since PINNs are mesh free, and are thus well suited to treating shaped magnetic geometry~\cite{van1995neural, kaltsas2022neural, jang2024grad}, we do not expect the treatment of shaped axisymmetric geometry to pose a major hurdle.
+Similarly, strong radial electric fields that emerge in the pedestal region~\cite{brzozowski2019geometric} along with realistic equilibrium density and temperature profiles could easily be incorporated.